LuizMVB/behavioralDesignPatterns/README.md

 - intermediary: 40% of the actual salary
 - advanced: 80% of the actual salary

-### Second rule: annual salary movement (implemented with Chain of Responsability pattern)
+### Second rule: annual salary movement (implemented with Chain of Responsability and Template Method pattern)

 There are some criteria for defining annual salary movements.
 This criateria has a priority rule between them.